Frequently Asked Questions – Here you will find answers to many common user questions.

 Our system support the all the wildly available design softwares on the market.

-However, the Simplify3D integrated 3D printer software that comes with the printer accepts the exported design file formats .STL, .OBJ, & .3MF.
-This program converts the design file to a .x3g file, a printable file.
+The Simplify3D integrated 3D printer software that comes with the printer accepted the file format .stl & .obj.
+This program converts the .stl or .obj file to a .x3g file, a printable file.

 Yes, by using the USB cable supplied with your printer and the connection port on the right side of the machine.
 You will most likely need to install new serial port drivers to connect successfully via USB.

-If you still have a special application and want to try this, please contact us at support(at)zyyxlabs.com to receive the serial port driver installation files and instructions.
+Please contact us at support(at)zyyxlabs.com if you would like to receive the serial port driver installation files and instructions.

 The ZYYX 3D Printer has a 1 year warranty that covers faults caused by a manufacturing error.
 In addition to this we follow the regulations of the country of purchase.